 Limit Work in Progress (WIP)

-Set maximum limits on how many items can be in each column simultaneously.
+Set a maximum number of items allowed in each column.
 WIP limits expose bottlenecks and force the team to finish work before starting new items.
+Starting everything and finishing nothing is a common problem.
+WIP limits solve it.

 3